 Goodwill

 However, goodwill can easily be inflated by management, giving the company a greater value than it actually has, especially if it overpaid for it.
-Goodwill — sometimes known as accounting goodwill to distinguish it from economic goodwill, which is the excess of the market price over the net worth of the company — is an intangible asset, the value of which is recorded on the acquiring company's balance sheet as the difference between what it paid for the acquisition and the acquired company's fair market value, or book value.
+Goodwill — sometimes called accounting goodwill to distinguish it from economic goodwill, which is the excess of the market price over the net worth of the company — is an intangible asset, the value of which is recorded on the acquiring company's balance sheet as the difference between what it paid for the acquisition and the acquired company's fair market value, or book value.

 Goodwill of a Company = Purchase Price — Book Value of Company